ssantichaivekin/empress/Readme.md

 git clone https://github.com/ssantichaivekin/empress.git
 ```

 If you don't have `git` installed, you can [click on this link to download the zip file](https://github.com/ssantichaivekin/empress/archive/master.zip).
-Name the zip file `empress` instead of `empress-master` and unzip it to a location you want.
+Name the zip file `empress` instead of `empress-master` and unzip it into the location of your choice.

 ### Use pipenv to install dependencies
 Go to terminal, run: